redislabs-training/ru204/admin-training/lab-setup/vm-config/README.md

 1. Start Docker/VNC, configure DNS
 2. Configure VNC.

+For easy re-config, each stage produces a VM image and a Docker image.

+Docker images are stored in GCR for DNS and VNC.

 ## Stage 1 - Start Docker and VNC, configure DNS

 1. Create a VPC in GCP with subnet 172.18.0.0/16 in the region where you want to run VMs.